ramonrovirosa/xmpp_client_strophejs/README.md

 XMPP Web Client Using Strophe.js
 =====================

-Javascript Web XMPP Client...Works with Google Talk &amp; Facebook Chat, and Openfire for a custom server.
+Javascript Web XMPP Client...Works with Google Talk, Facebook Chat, and Openfire for a custom server.
 I Used Nginx &amp; Punjab as well.

 ###Punjab###